Pat Freiermuth Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- Freiermuth has caught 18 passes on 20 targets for 158 yards and one touchdown, averaging 26.3 yards per game.
+- This season Freiermuth has caught 18 passes on 20 targets for 158 yards and one touchdown, averaging 26.3 yards per game.

-- So far this season, 8.5% of the 235 passes thrown by his team have gone Freiermuth's way.
+- Freiermuth has been the target of 20 of his team's 235 passing attempts this season, or 8.5% of the target share.

-- Freiermuth has seen the ball thrown his way three times in the red zone this season, 12.0% of his team's 25 red zone pass attempts.
+- With three targets in the red zone this season, Freiermuth has been on the receiving end of 12.0% of his team's 25 red zone pass attempts.

-- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while running the ball 35.8% of the time.
+- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while opting for the ground attack 35.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Browns.